PhenixCollaboration/web/_resources/hepdata.md

 Members of the PHENIX Collaboration interested in creating materials suitable for submission to HEPData are encouraged to contact the [DAP Team]({{ team_url }}).

+There is a helpful write-up about preparing data for upload:
+{% include documents/doc.md type='writeup' tag='nattrass' %}

+Listed below are PHENIX entries uploaded to the HEPData website.

 {%- include documents/doc.md category='hepdata' type='publication' title="Publication Materials" -%}